lalbornoz/nvim-buildme/README.md

 :BuildMe -j4 putty
 :RunMe --file @session

 " In the absence of arguments, default arguments, if any, will be used.
-These may be edited:
+These may be edited or set:
 :BuildMeEditArgs
 :RunMeEditArgs
+:BuildMeEditArgs -j4 putty
+:RunMeEditArgs --file @session

-" An optional working directory specific to both of {Build,Run}Me may be set and edited; if " the save_current_wd option below is configured as true, it will be set to the initial working " directory of the editor at startup.
+" An optional working directory specific to both of {Build,Run}Me may be edited and set; if " the save_current_wd option below is configured as true, it will be set to the initial working " directory of the editor at startup.
 The two commands are aliases of each other for convenience.
 :BuildMeEditCwd
 :RunMeEditCwd
+:BuildMeEditCwd ../..
+:RunMeEditCwd ../..
 ```
 Use `:BuildMe!` to pass the `force` option (by default `--force`,
 [configurable](#configuration)) to the final command.